sebasvega95/word-frequency/README.md

 # Word frequency

-Count the occurrences of each word in a text file concurrently (Partitioning the text and assigning each partition to a thread) using three approaches:
+Count the occurrences of each word in a text file concurrently (Partitioning the text and assigning each partition to a thread) using two approaches:

   - All threads use the same global hash table with concurrency control
   - All threads have a local hash table and we merge the results
-  - MapReduce (TODO)

 ## Usage